It has always been fascinating to me why this segment of the securities business has been so successful.

 Another way to think of variable annuities is as opposite from fixed annuities.
-(FA) A FA is Safe, and a Variable Annuity (VA) is at Risk.
+(FA) A FA is Market Safe, and a Variable Annuity (VA) is at Market Risk.

-Two completely different products whose only real association or link is their common surname: annuity.
-Our products (FA) are sold by insurance agents licensed by their state department of insurance, variable annuities are sold by security salespeople, and licensed by a national agency which regulates securities.
+Two completely different products whose only real association or link is their common surname: an annuity.
+Our products (FA) are sold by insurance agents licensed by their state department of insurance, variable annuities are sold by security salespeople, and authorized by a national agency that regulates securities.

-What does it all add up to?
+How does it all add up?
 It’s Safety.
-It is important to know if the annuity you’re buying is safe.
+It is essential to know if the annuity you’re buying is safe.
 Here is the all-important question to ask: are all annuities safe?
-A FIA is built on safety and security while a VA is built on risk.
+An FIA is built on safety and security while a VA is built on risk.
 Simple.

 A nationally known financial expert, Jane Bryant Quinn (http://janebryantquinn.com/)

-said it best in a past article in the Wall Street Journal: “I would like to take all variable annuities and smash them to smithereens.”
-And she is not the only high profile financial expert to make such strong claims.
-Experts see variable annuities for what they are, overpriced, high risk, expensive securities sold as safe and secure; I assure you they are not.
+She recently said in the Wall Street Journal: “I would like to take all variable annuities and smash them to smithereens.”
+And she is not the only high-profile financial expert to make such strong claims.
+Experts see variable annuities for what they are, overpriced, high-risk, expensive securities sold as safe and secure; I assure you they are not.

-The lingering question about the success of variable annuities as a sales vehicle is on the surface difficult to understand.
-By examining it carefully and using the “new car” concept of selling, the focus is on the allure, the new paint, the transformation of us as drivers being behind the wheel and on it goes.
+The lingering question about the success of variable annuities as a sales vehicle is on the surface, difficult to understand.
+By scrutinizing it and using the “new car” concept of selling, the focus is on the allure, the new paint, the transformation of us as drivers being behind the wheel, and on it goes.
 Security salespeople focus on those points, at least that is the only possible answer that I can understand because once you take a serious look under the hood and understand precisely what makes things work, a new car would NOT be in your future.

-Think of a variable annuity as a magic basket, a basket which holds your eggs.
+Think of a variable annuity as a magic basket, a basket that holds your eggs.
 In actuality, the eggs are your investments.
-This basket can expand and contrast as needed, it can hold different types of investments, and it can also have handles placed on the basket.
-This magic basket’s handles are called riders, riders to provide income, increase death benefits (life insurance) and other benefits.
+This basket can expand and contrast as needed, it can contain different types of investments, and it can also have handles placed on the basket.
+This magic basket’s handles are called riders, riders to provide income, increase death benefits (life insurance), and other benefits.
 Inside the basket are your eggs, your investments.
-Your investment options can vary between stocks, bonds, real estate and numerous other choices.
-Plus in this magic basket, you can change your individual eggs (investments) as often as you wish.
+Your investment options can vary between stocks, bonds, real estate, and numerous other choices.
+Plus in this magic basket, you can change your eggs (investments) as often as you wish.

 The basket is not magic, and it does exist, it is called the annuity wrapper.
 The issuing company provides the basket and charges you a fee to maintain it.
 The fee is based on the overall value of your total investments, and it can vary in cost from 1.25% to higher (or lower).
 This expense is annual and ongoing.

 So much has been written about variable annuities, both good and bad.
-Major financial publications such as the Wall Street Journal have railed against variable annuities.
-Once article “Are Variable Annuities Safe” examines both sides of the argument but considers the benefits relating to the fees and expenses as being a poor decision.
+Major financial publications such as The Wall Street Journal have railed against variable annuities.
+One article “Are Variable Annuities Safe” examines both sides of the argument but considers the benefits relating to the fees and expenses as being a poor decision.

 The fee problem is easy to explain when you know the actual workings of a variable annuity.
 It boils down to one simple fact: The funds in a variable annuity are not at the insurance company, the funds are invested away from the insurance company at the individual sub-account.
 The insurance company cannot use the invested funds to make money other than to charge a fee.